slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 Hints:

 - When applying for a job be more of a consultant than an applicant.
 Don't do interviews, do discussions.
-- Companies hire for a problem and not general optimizations.
-Even if they need a generalist.
-Growing companies are always hiring.
-- A job search is both a numbers game and a quality game.
-You can control how many jobs you apply to, and how good your skills and portfolio are.
-- Good interview questions:
-	- «What are there problems you’ve solved and how did you solve them?» (Elon Musk)
-	- «What do you own and why?» (Sandy Gottesman, investor)
 - Employers are just trying to find somebody they like, that's what «culture fit» is.
 Often is not how good you are, you just have to be liked while being sufficiently good.
 Go into job interviews with a story in mind.
 All an interviewer really wants to know is if he can spend eight hours a day around you.
 And people like people like themselves.
+- Good interview questions:
+	- «What are there problems you’ve solved and how did you solve them?» (Elon Musk)
+	- «What do you own and why?» (Sandy Gottesman, investor)
+- Remember that I'd hired them to do things that I could not.
+As such, they knew their job better than I did.
+If I could have done it myself, I'd not have had to hire them.
+Experience is overrated.
+When hiring, hire for aptitude, train for skills.
+Most really amazing or great things are done by people doing them for the first time.
+- Companies hire for a problem and not general optimizations.
+Even if they need a generalist.
+Growing companies are always hiring.
 - Decide in advance what your time is worth.
 Do not let others tell you how much you will be paid.
 They may make offers, but it is never their decision.
 It is yours.
+- A job search is both a numbers game and a quality game.
+You can control how many jobs you apply to, and how good your skills and portfolio are.

 > *"Bad professionals make money off their customers, good professionals make money for their customers."
 -- Jacques Mattheij*